AlexandreDdaCosta/olympus/install/debian/src/release/README.md

 Within these directories, source files for different Debian releases are organized.

-Follow these steps on a network-accessible machine to create a preselected archive used to install olympus on a machine without network connectivity.
+Follow the following steps on a network-accessible machine to create a preselected archive used to install olympus on a machine without network connectivity.

 * Install development tools